Palash90/site-assets/blogs/build-your-own-nn/README.md

     }
 ```

-This exactly replicates the logic in the [Dot Product](#dot-product) section.
-We perform shape normalizations and then directly go into a three level nested for loop to calculate each cell of the resulting matrix (or vector).
+This exactly mirrors the logic in the [Dot Product](#dot-product) section.
+We perform shape normalizations and then directly go into a three-level nested for loop to calculate each cell of the resulting matrix (or vector).

 Let's use our previous example.
 To find just the first element (top-left) of the result: